Langbeinites: Physical properties

-Langbeinite crystals can show ferroelectric or ferroelastic properties.
+Langbeinite-family crystals can show ferroelectric or ferroelastic properties.
 Diammonium dicadmium sulfate identified by Jona and Pepinsky with a unit cell size of 10.35 Å becomes ferroelectric when the temperature drops below 95 K. The phase transition temperature is not fixed, and can vary depending on the crystal or history of temperature change.
 So for example the phase transition in diammonium dicadmium sulfate can occur between 89 and 95 K. Under pressure the highest phase transition temperature increases. ∂T/∂P = 0.0035 degrees/bar.
 At 824 bars there is a triple point with yet another transition diverging at a slope of ∂T/∂P = 0.103 degrees/bar.
 For dipotassium dimanganese sulfate pressure causes the transition to rise at the rate of 6.86 °C/kbar.
 The latent heat of the transition is 456 cal/mol.

 Dithallium dicadmium sulfate was shown to be ferroelectric in 1972.

 Dipotassium dicadmium sulfate is thermoluminescent with stronger outputs of light at 350 and 475 K. This light output can be boosted forty times with a trace amount of samarium.
 Dipotassium dimagnesium sulfate doped with dysprosium develops thermoluminescence and mechanoluminescence after being irradiated with gamma rays.
 Since gamma rays occur naturally, this radiation induced thermoluminescence can be used to date evaporites in which langbeinite can be a constituent.

 At higher temperatures the crystals take on cubic form, whereas at the lowest temperatures they can transform to an orthorhombic crystal group.
 For some types there are two more phases, and as the crystal is cooled it goes from cubic, to monoclinic, to triclinic to orthorhombic.
 This change to higher symmetry on cooling is very unusual in solids.
 For some langbeinites only the cubic form is known, but that may be because it has not been studied at low enough temperatures yet.
 Those that have three phase transitions go through these crystallographic point groups: P213 – P21 – P1 – P212121, whereas the single phase change crystals only have P213 – P212121.